- What is a concept artist?

 If you’re drawing buildings, you need to develop a knowledge base in architectural design.
 If you’re creating landscapes, you need to know enough about geology.
 If you’re working on a game about World War II, you need to know historical details to make the concepts as accurate as possible.

 At the same time, environment concept artists often cannot use the real world as an inspiration for their drawings.
 Instead, they have to create new worlds and fill them with unique details, nature, and living creatures.

 While environment design has one of the biggest influences on a game’s atmosphere, character design plays another important role in the game’s perception.
 Characters have to be charismatic and eye-catching, so that players relate to them and generally enjoy playing them.

-How to become a video game concept artist that creates such characters?
+How to become a concept art game developer that creates such characters?
 You need to have in-depth knowledge of both human and animal anatomy to be able to design aliens, mutants, and various fantastical creatures.
 Without that knowledge, it would be impossible to craft characters who look both unique and realistic, while maintaining the proportions of their body parts.

 Knowledge of 3D rendering software might also help.
 It’s not a separate direction of a concept artist’s work.
 Rather, it's an additional tool that helps quicken the work process and better present finished concepts.
 (It might also help you stand out among competitors.
 The competition in the character design niche is very high, and the more skills you have, the better.)

 Creating a character concept it’s not only about the basic design.
 Such concept artists also create a set of poses, facial expressions, and even outfits for each character to make them look more realistic and charismatic.